imclab/liz/README.md

 Alternatively, the variables can be set via the Heroku dashboard at the apps settings.

-The Heroku app uses the following add-ons:
+The Heroku app requires the following add-ons:

     heroku addons:add papertrail
     heroku addons:add mongohq